 - Leave when the abuser will least expect it.
 This will give you more time to get away before the abuser realizes that you are gone.

 - If you have time to call the police before leaving, you can ask the police to escort you out of the house as you leave.
 You can also ask them to be "on call" while you're leaving, in case you need help.
 Not all police precincts will help you in these ways but you may want to ask your local police station if they will.

 - If you plan on taking your children with you when you leave, it is generally best to talk to a lawyer who specializes in domestic violence and custody issues beforehand to make sure that you are not in danger of violating any court custody order you may have or any criminal parental kidnapping laws.
 This is especially true if you want to leave the state with the children.
 Read more about this under the Parental Kidnapping section of our website and/or go to our Finding a Lawyer page for a list of free and paid legal services.
 Another resource may be the Legal Resource Center for Violence Against Women, which specializes in interstate custody matters for victims of abuse – they can provide legal information and referrals to pro bono attorneys who can help you figure out if leaving the state with your children would violate any criminal laws.

 - If you are considering leaving without your children, please talk to a lawyer who specializes in custody before doing this.
 Leaving your children with an abuser may negatively affect your chances of getting custody of them in court later on.
 Go to our Finding a Lawyer page for a list of free and paid legal services.

-If you are fleeing to a confidential location and you fear that the abuser will come look for you, you might want to create a false trail AFTER you leave.
+If you are fleeing to a confidential location and you fear that the abuser will go looking for you, you might want to create a false trail after you leave.

 back to top